material-components/material-components-ios/contributing/releasing.md

 Once the release-candidate has **passed all "Required" GitHub presubmit tests** and **all internal presubmit tests**, you may merge the release into the
 `develop` and `stable` branches using the `release` script.

+Please ignore the cocoapods/podspec CI runner, as currently it is failing.
+Follow the [GitHub bug](https://github.com/material-components/material-components-ios/issues/6678) for updates.

 **Do not use GitHub's big green button to merge the approved pull request.** Release are an exception to our normal squash-and-merge procedure.